OICR/softeng-blog/_posts/francois_gerthoffert/2019-03-03-ZenCrepes-GitHub-Agile-Analytics-made-easy.md

 # Report and search

-For those familiar with our portals, no need to search long to understand where the inspiration is coming from for the “Issues” view (no pie charts though!).
+For those familiar with our portals ([ICGC-DCC](https://dcc.icgc.org/search) for example), no need to search long to understand where the inspiration is coming from for the “Issues” view (no pie charts though!).

 <figure>
     <img src="{{site.urlimg}}francois_gerthoffert/zencrepes/report-and-search.png" />